vectordotdev/vector/website/content/en/docs/reference/glossary.md

 ## Benchmark

 "Benchmark" refers to a test designed to measure performance and resource usage.
-You can learn more about Vector's benchmarks in the [Benchmarks][benchmarks] section.
+You can learn more about Vector's benchmarks in Vector's [main README][performance] section.

 ## Binary